MSDEVMTL/GlobalAzureBootcamp-2019/Lab7/README.md

 ```

-Run the application and make sure everything still work
+5.4 Run the application and make sure everything still work

+## 6. Optional: try to do the same thing with the ComputerVision API key

 ## Reference